As a business owner, entrepreneur, or marketer, your ultimate goal isn’t simply to run a business–it’s to grow a business.

 If you run a plumbing business, your growth potential will obviously look different.

-In this stage, don’t limit yourself – think of this is as a brainstorming activity.
+In this stage, don’t limit yourself–think of this is as a brainstorming activity.
 Write down all the opportunities you’re interested in or think you could accomplish as well as some dream scenarios.
 You can narrow it down in the next few steps.

-Step 2: Outline desired results for your growth strategy.
+Step 2: Outline desired results

 Now that you have some growth opportunities outlined, think about the types of results you’d like to see from them.
 Remember, your growth strategy is meant to grow your business, so if you’re unable to assign a projection for growth to an opportunity, then it might be a sign to save it for later.